An easy to make low-carb chocolate peanut butter cake. It's a moist chocolate cake topped with sugar-free peanut butter frosting.

 After combining the dry ingredients, I added in some eggs, a can of coconut cream, melted coconut oil, and vanilla extract.
 The eggs keep the cake firm while the coconut cream and oil add moisture.

-To prevent the cake from sticking to the the pan, I line the bottoms of each 9-inch cake pan with parchment paper.
+To prevent the cake from sticking to the pan, I line the bottoms of each 9-inch cake pan with parchment paper.
 Using a silicone baking pan also helps but using parchment paper and greasing the pan with coconut oil ensures a successful release each time.

 Sugar Free Peanut Butter Frosting